What Support Are You Entitled To As A Carer? - Surewise

 Whether you simply need someone you can reach out to and talk to regularly, or are in need of professional counselling services, you are entitled to this type of emotional support as a carer.

-Carers are entitled to a range of benefits and financial support, depending on your individual circumstances.
+Carers are entitled to a range of benefits and financial support, depending on their individual circumstances.
 If you are an unpaid carer, you may be entitled to:

 When providing care for someone else, it’s important that you also make sure you are taking time out to care for yourself, too.
 This may require support from a professional service or from your support network to ensure that you are getting adequate time out from your role.